 One of the world’s finest master framers, John Rehner, mats and frames my prints.
 John handles my print sales.

 To buy a print, please contact John via this link.

-Proceeds from the sale of my photographs of Paris benefit Fondation du Patrimoine’s campaign to rebuild Cathedral Notre Dame.
+Proceeds from the sale of my fine art prints of Paris benefit Fondation du Patrimoine’s campaign to rebuild Cathedral Notre Dame.

 Thank you for supporting my vision, and for helping me give back to good causes.